 VCIL is also behind the Sue Williams Freedom Fund (SWFF) program, which is similar to HAP.
 Through the SWFF, funding for items and services are provided for eligible disabled applicants.
 These may include items such as mobility aids, like canes, walkers, and wheelchairs, cooking aids, as well as modifications to a vehicle, such as grab bars, ramps, and special steering stations.

 In order to be eligible for the Home Access Program and / or the Sue Williams Freedom Fund, an individual must be a physically disabled resident of Vermont.
-HAP income eligibility guidelines require that the individual’s income be no greater than 80% of the median average in the geographic location in which the individual resides.
+HAP and SWFF income eligibility guidelines require that the individual’s income be no greater than 80% of the median average in the geographic location in which the individual resides.

 The benefits and services of the Home Access Program are determined by individual needs.
 This might mean an addition of an entry ramp to the front of a home, increasing the width of steps, an addition of a pedestal sink (to allow wheelchair access), adding a built in shower seat, a shower attachment that is handheld, a higher toilet seat, and/or grab bars.
 The maximum allowable allowance per eligible individual is $15,000.

 For the SWFF program, the maximum allowable allowance per eligible individual is $1,500.